-- The NSHCS will issue trainees with a Certificate of Completion. - The Academy of Health Care Science (AHCS) will issue trainees with a Certificate of Attainment of Equivalence. - Can then apply to the HCPC (regulatory body) and apply to become a registered clinical scientist.
+- The NSHCS will issue you with a Certificate of Completion. - You can use your Certificate of Attainment or Equivalence to apply to the HCPC (regulatory body) and apply to become a registered clinical scientist.

-Training Responsibilities
+Training responsibilities

 Who is responsible for a STP Trainee?